eMedical, our electronic health processing system, is used to process Australian immigration health examinations.

 What happens to my personal information recorded in eMedical?

-How can I ensure that the panel clinic or migration medical services provider will be able to access my case in eMedical?
+How can I ensure that the clinic will be able to access my case in eMedical?

 If you have lodged a paper visa application, make sure you take your Health Examination List (or other equivalent documentation from us) to the panel clinic.
 This will contain a HAP ID that the clinic can use to access your case in eMedical.